-Cherry red and chromium steel, the Cessna 185 is a sporty little thing.
+Cherry red and chromium steel, the Cessna 185 is undeniably sporty.
+But this little plane is more than just a pretty face.

 In 1976 Ultima Thule patriarch John Claus went to the Cessna factory, fired up a brand new 185, and took to the skies.
 He flew the new plane to a second factory, where it underwent wilderness modifications, then flew it back to Alaska.